ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 </main>
 ```

 The listing above is quite explanatory.
 As explained earlier, the "main" section above will also be made a flex container!
-So the sidebar (represented by the aside tag), and the section will both be flex itms.
+So the sidebar (represented by the aside tag), and the section will both be flex-items. ]

 Just as you made the footer stick to the bottom of the page, you also want the sidebar to stick - this time to the left.
-It's better explained in codes I guess
+It's better explained in codes I guess.

 ```css
   main {